US demonstrates significant commitment to actively assist development of fighting capabilities of anti-Daesh forces in Syria and Iraq.

 US demonstrates significant commitment to actively assist development of fighting capabilities of anti-Daesh forces in Syria and Iraq, thus potentially making demonstrable contribution to tactical victories in the conflict in order to buy time for a political settlement.

-As we continue to witness an all-but-successful Geneva process that aspires to lead to a political settlement of the Syria conflict, we are encouraged by what appears to be demonstrable commitment of the US to invest additional operational resources to assist Syrian Arab units to regain control of Al-Raqqa, which remains the stronghold and recognizable brand
+As we continue to witness an all-but-successful Geneva process that aspires to lead to a political settlement of the Syria conflict, we are encouraged by what appears to be demonstrable commitment of the US to invest additional operational resources to assist Syrian Arab units to regain control of Al-Raqqa, which remains the stronghold and recognizable brand of Daesh.

 As Daesh militia continue to gain territory and pose legitimate threat to opposition-controlled areas of northern Syria, including direct threat to opposition’s tactical artery that is the Turkish border crossing of Bab-al-Salama, pro-Assad forces supported by Russia remain the most significant threat to the opposition-held Aleppo, control of which is considered the key indicator of balance of powers amongst the principal armed actors in the Syrian conflict.
 Syrian opposition’s scarce military resources that are largely dedicated to retaining strategic control of Aleppo, coupled with the predominantly Sunni population of Al-Raqqa which limits their ability to leverage military resources from the Kurdish-controlled north-east, present an issue that calls for international reinforcement.